arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 nothing to commit, working directory clean
 ```

+### Keeping track of changes to a file

+Go through the edit/commit cycle twice, how to write good commit messages here

 ### Knowledge Check 2
 A quiz!
-One question on add/commit/push order, one question on good commit messages.
+One question on add/commit order, one question on good commit messages.

 ### Understanding the Git workflow
  There were a lot of steps to getting our changes saved in Git!
 You could memorize that sequence of steps, but you will remember them better if you understand what each is doing.